WebKit/JetStream/validatorjs/README.md

 - Date constructions with an arg-array differs between browser and thus they are replaced by direct arguments.
-- Direct calls to validater.xzy() are replaced with validatorjs.xzy() to not class with the default argument to the mock test() method.
+- Direct calls to validater.xzy() are replaced with validatorjs.xzy() to not conflict with the default argument to the mock test() method.